maratraevskiy/job-search/README.md

 *   **Codex app for macOS**: Use it if your workspace has Codex Local enabled.
 The app supports local workflows, but access can depend on your plan and workspace settings.
 *   **Other local coding agents or IDE agents**: Use any tool that can read and edit the repo folder on your machine.

-Less ideal options:

-*   **Claude Desktop without local file tooling**: Use it only if you have a local desktop extension or MCP setup that lets Claude access local files.
-*   **Web chat tools**: Use them only if you paste the needed files or upload them manually.
-They usually cannot update this local repo directly.
-*   **Cloud agents**: Use them only after the repo is pushed to a connected GitHub repository.
-Cloud agents may not see uncommitted local files.

 The key requirement is simple: the agent must be able to read from `src/` and write generated files into `applications/`.

 ---